pwilmart/PAW_pipeline/docs/add_TMT_intensities.md

 # add_TMT_intensities.py script

 This script adds reporter ions to the PAW results files.
-It does peptide and protein level aggregations.
+It reads PAW protein summary files and associated peptide files to determine which PSMs are unique to the final list of proteins as reported in the summary file.
+Only unique PSMs are used for quantification.
+There is some minimum average intensity level filtering applied at the PSM level.
+There is also replacement of zero intensity values at the final protein level with a user set value.
+The script does peptide and protein level aggregations, and writes new protein and peptide summary files with reporter ion intensities.

+### Step-by-step Example, continued

+This is analysis of a public dataset (PRIDE [PXD002875](https://www.ebi.ac.uk/pride/archive/projects/PXD002875)) from Paulo, O'Connell, Gaun, and Gygi:

+> Paulo, J.A., O’Connell, J.D., Gaun, A. and Gygi, S.P., 2015.
+Proteome-wide quantitative multiplexed profiling of protein expression: carbon-source dependency in Saccharomyces cerevisiae.
+Molecular biology of the cell, 26(22), pp.4063-4074.

+There were 24 RAW files of yeast grown in three different carbon sources.
+It was a 3x3 (9-plex) TMT experiment done with the SPS MS3 (MultiNotch) method.

+---

 ![open script](../images/add_TMT_intensities/01_open-script.png)